geosolutions-it/MapStore2/docs/user-guide/widgets.md

 <img src="../img/widgets/counter-panel.jpg" class="ms-docimage"  style="max-width:450px;"/>

-Also in this case the toolbar is similar to the one present in [Chart section](#chart).
-The user is allowed to:
+The top toolbar of this panel is similar to the one present in [Table section](#table). <br>
+Here the user is allowed to:

 * Select the attribute to **Use**